httpyac/httpyac.github.io/docs/guide/request.md

-# Request
+# HTTP Request

 An HTTP request starts with a request line followed by optional header fields, message body, response handler, and previous response references.
-Message body must be separated from the request line or header fields with an empty line.

 ## Request-Line